-- 16 oz Unsalted butter perferably unsalted, grass-fed
+- 16 ounces Unsalted butter perferably unsalted, grass-fed

 - Add the butter to the instant pot steel insert.
 Set an external timer for 10 minutes.
 Start the instant pot in Saute Mode (Normal).
 Butter will start melting.

 - Initially the milk solids (white foam) will float on the top, but they will settle down to the bottom of the insert and caramelize.

 - We want the milk solids on the bottom to turn golden brown, but not blacken.
 Keep a close eye so it does not burn.

 - Store ghee at room temperature, away from sunlight.
 It will stay fresh.
 You can also store in a refrigerator, but it is not required.